Co-author: Michelle Norton

 Seeing all your expenses written down, is a great reality check on where your money is actually going.
 Think of it as similar to using a food diary to track yout eating habits; in the same way a food diary can make you aware of where you are overindulging, a money diary (aka a budget) can help you work out what areas of spending you might be able to cut back on.

 How to write a budget

 It stands to reason that the more detail you have in your budget, the more accurate it will be.
-So print out approximately three months’ worth of bank statements; every statement for every account that you have.
+So, print out approximately three months’ worth of bank statements, or download three months’ worth of statements, electronically.
 Assemble all these statements, firstly in account order (to make sure you are not missing any), and then into date order.